laracasts/flash/readme.md

 @endif
 ```

-> Note that this package is optimized for use with Twitter Bootstrap.

-Because flash messages and overlays are so common, if you want, you may use (or modify) the views that are included with this package.
-Simply append to your layout view:
+Because flash messages and overlays are so common, we provide a template out of the box to get you started.
+You're free to use - and even modify to your needs - this template how you see fit.

 ```html
 @include('flash::message')